Rationale and impact

 55 Gy in 20 fractions is the most common conventional radical radiotherapy regimen in the UK.
 If conventionally fractionated radiotherapy is used, a total radiation dose of 60 Gy provides better survival outcomes and fewer adverse events than 74 Gy.
 A total dose of 60 to 66 Gy is also normal NHS practice.

 There are not many randomised controlled trials comparing SABR with surgery (lobectomy or sublobar resection).
 SABR is non-invasive, so if it is as effective as surgery then it may be a preferable option for many people with lung cancer.
 There are also various factors that may make SABR less costly than surgery.
 For example, it is usually delivered as outpatient treatment.
 There might also be subgroups for whom different forms of surgery or SABR might be the most cost-effective options.
-The committee made a research recommendation to investigate these uncertainties.
+The committee made a research recommendation on SABR compared with surgery to investigate these uncertainties.

 The new recommendations on SABR are a change from the 2011 guideline and improve choice for people with NSCLC.
 However, practice has also changed since 2011, and SABR is now widely used, so implementing the recommendations may not involve a significant change in practice.
 The remaining changes to the recommendations reflect current practice.